AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 coefficient of proportionality H

-between the galaxy's velocity and its distance is called the Hubble
+between the galaxy's velocity and its distance is is now called

 depend on the distance l .
 However, in the context of the